 OpenEMR provides a comprehensive suite of features for medical practices.
 Here's a breakdown of its core functionalities starting with patient management.

 It is worth noting that the main changes of modules and functions are made thanks to maintainers, i.e. users of the platform.
 They make changes in the codebase and share their improvements on the official forum.
-The features we will talk about below are the basic set available for everyone at the end of February 2025.
+The features we will talk about below are the basic set available for everyone as of early 2026.
 As you have already realised, any existing feature can be modified and adapted to the needs of your practice.

 So, patient management.
 The platform allows you to: